-Control systems are initiated by either 120 VAC, 24 VAC or millivolt energy.
+Control systems are initiated by either 120 VAC or 24 VAC.
 The 120 VAC systems can be used directly from a 120 VAC line.
 On 24 VAC systems, transformers must be used to supply power of sufficient VA rating for single or multiple connected installations.